deepakchaudhari/marketplace/README.md

 # Marketplace REST API

-This backend version of the Spring Marketplace application provides a REST API.
+This is the Spring Boot Marketplace application provides a REST API.
 Its deployed in the cloud can access with below location

 <a href="https://guarded-savannah-82457.herokuapp.com/marketplace/swagger-ui.html#/">https://guarded-savannah-82457.herokuapp.com/marketplace/swagger-ui.html#/</a>